TrueBlocks/trueblocks-core/test/gold/apps/chifra/chifra_README.txt

  MONITORS
-   list          list all appearances of an address anywhere on the chain. export        export every appearance (as a transaciton, receipt, log, balance, etc.) rm            remove or pause a monitored address. slurp         query EtherScan for a list of transactions (note: will be smaller than --list) SHARED DATA scrape        scrape the blockchain and build the TrueBlocks address index (i.e. the digests). names         list all names known by TrueBlocks. abis          list all abi signatures known by TrueBlocks.
+   list          list all appearances of an address anywhere on the chain. export        export every appearance (as a transaciton, receipt, log, balance, etc.) slurp         query EtherScan for a list of transactions (note: will be smaller than --list) rm            remove or pause a monitored address.
+ SHARED DATA
+   collections   list all collections known by TrueBlocks. names         list all names known by TrueBlocks. tags          list all tags known by TrueBlocks. abis          list all abi signatures known by TrueBlocks.
  BLOCKCHAIN DATA
-   blocks        query the blockchain for block data transactions  query the blockchain for transaction data logs          query the blockchain for log data receipts      query the blockchain for receipt data traces        query the blockchain for trace data state         query the blockchain for the state of an address. tokens        query the blockchain for the state of an ERC20 address.
+   blocks        query the blockchain for block data transactions  query the blockchain for transaction data receipts      query the blockchain for receipt data logs          query the blockchain for log data traces        query the blockchain for trace data state         query the blockchain for the state of an address. tokens        query the blockchain for the state of an ERC20 address. when          return date given blocknum or blocknum given date.
  OTHER
-   status        query for various status reports about the system. when          return date given blocknum or blocknum given date. where         determine closest location of block (local or remote cache).
+   scrape        scrape the blockchain and build the TrueBlocks address index (i.e. the digests). status        query for various status reports about the system. quotes        return prices collected from remote server. where         determine closest location of block (local or remote cache).